Agriculture

 Can I use Township America for USDA crop reporting?

 Yes.
-Township America converts PLSS field descriptions to GPS coordinates that can be used alongside USDA FSA Common Land Unit (CLU) data.
+Township America converts PLSS field descriptions to GPS coordinates that work alongside USDA FSA Common Land Unit (CLU) data.
 The batch CSV export is formatted for import into common ag reporting and farm management platforms.
+CSV upload for batch conversion is available on Business.

 Which agricultural states are supported?